So many GIS certificate programs to choose from, eh

 Employers in the industry know which schools have better reputations, and hire accordingly.
 COGS has cemented itself in one of the top spots for GIS certification.
 Its history traces back to 1948.

 COGS used to be its own college, then became part of Nova Scotia Community College (NSCC).
 You might have to move a distance to attend because COGS is located in Lawrencetown, Nova Scotia.
 But it’s well worth it.

 On a scale of 1 to 10, COGS Advanced Diploma in Geographic Sciences is a definite 10.
 Furthermore, it has a two-year Diploma in Geographic Sciences for those who directly enter from high school and people with unrelated degrees.

 2. Dalhousie University

 All courses set the standard of B to complete.
 But the heart and soul of this program lies in the research project, as independent work from the student.
-The research project focus is the methodological and organizational design, the application of appropriate GIS techniques, and proper reporting of the results.
+The research project focus is the methodological and organizational design, the application of appropriate GIS techniques, and the proper reporting of the results.

 Dalhousie University has a strong reputation in terms of universities in Canada – it dates back to 1818.
 This program is no exception as it’s high on the list for teaching students the necessary skills on how to design, manage, and employ methods in Geographic Information Science (GIS).

 3. Memorial University (MUN)

-Memorial University offers a Diploma Program in Geographic Information Sciences (GISciences) located in St. John’s, Newfoundland.
+Memorial University offers a Diploma Program in Geographic Information Science (GIScience) located in St. John’s, Newfoundland.
 Students have to be registered in a Bachelor of Arts or Science Degree program.

-What I like most of MUN’s GIScience diploma program is the wealth of knowledge you’ll get for practical GIS applications.
+What I like most about MUN’s GIScience diploma program is the wealth of knowledge you’ll get for practical GIS applications.
 This is why the program requires students to complete two instructional field placement courses.
-Students can apply what they’ve learned in the classroom into real-life situations.
+Students can apply what they’ve learned in the classroom to real-life situations.

 4. New Brunswick Community College (NBCC)